-In response to the City's fiscal crisis in 1975, the State took action to assist the City in returning to fiscal stability.
-Among those actions, the State established the Municipal Assistance Corporation for the City of New York (NYC MAC) to provide financing assistance to the City; the New York State Financial Control Board (FCB) to oversee the City's financial affairs; and the Office of the State Deputy Comptroller for the City of New York (OSDC) to assist the Control Board in exercising its powers and responsibilities.
-A "control period" existed from 1975 to 1986, during which the City was subject to certain statutorily-prescribed fiscal controls.
+In response to the City's fiscal crisis in 1975, the State took action to help the City return to fiscal stability.
+These actions included the establishment of the Municipal Assistance Corporation for the City of New York (NYC MAC), to provide the City with financing assistance; the New York State Financial Control Board (FCB), to oversee the City's financial affairs; and the Office of the State Deputy Comptroller for the City of New York (OSDC), to assist the Control Board in exercising its powers and responsibilities.
+A "control period" existed from 1975 to 1986, during which the City was subject to certain statutorily prescribed fiscal controls.
 The FCB terminated the control period in 1986 when certain statutory conditions were met.
-State law requires the FCB to reimpose a control period upon the occurrence, or "substantial likelihood and imminence" of the occurrence, of certain events, including (but not limited to) a City operating budget deficit of more than \$100 million or impaired access to the public credit markets.
+State law requires the FCB to reimpose a control period upon the occurrence or "substantial likelihood and imminence" of the occurrence, of certain events, including (but not limited to) a City operating budget deficit of more than \$100 million or impaired access to the public credit markets.

-Currently, the City and its Covered Organizations (i.e., those organizations which receive or may receive moneys from the City directly, indirectly or contingently) operate under the City's Financial Plan.
-The City's Financial Plan summarizes its capital, revenue and expense projections and outlines proposed gap-closing programs for years with projected budget gaps.
-The City's projections set forth in its Financial Plan are based on various assumptions and contingencies, some of which are uncertain and may not materialize.
+Currently, the City and its covered organizations (i.e., those organizations that receive or may receive monies from the City directly, indirectly, or contingently) operate under the City's financial plan, which summarizes its capital, revenue, and expense projections and outlines proposed gap-closing programs for years with projected budget gaps.
+The projections set forth in the financial plan are based on various assumptions and contingencies, some of which are uncertain and may not materialize.
 Unforeseen developments (such as the World Trade Center attack) and changes in major assumptions could significantly affect the City's ability to balance its budget as required by State law and to meet its annual cash flow and financing requirements.